Frequently Asked Questions

 When they are reflected on your UConn transcript.

-You will be able to accept (or reject) any ECE (non-degree) credit after your first semester at UConn.
-The deadline will be in December.
+You will be able to accept (or reject) any ECE (non-degree) credit during your first semester at UConn.
 More information about this policy can be found at UConn’s Non-Degree Decisions website.

 Orientation